thomd/chrome-extension-salesforce-orgs/README.md

 # Chrome Extension for Managing Salesforce Orgs

 This extension is **not** distributed via the Chrome Web Store.
+It must be [installed](#user-content-install) manually.

-[Install](#user-content-install) it manually.
-It was created to fit my personal needs - it might not fit yours.
+This extension was created to fit my personal needs.
+It might not fit yours.

 <img src="images/extension1.png" width="500">